-Three public service projects in the City of Pasco for 2013 are expected to use CDBG funds totaling \$70,000, approximately 10% of funds expected to be available.
+Three public service projects in the City of Pasco for 2014 are expected to use CDBG funds totaling \$70,000, approximately 10% of funds expected to be available.
 Public service projects are subject to a 15% cap.
 These projects will provide priority public services at three centers, and have been developed to serve youth and elderly residents on a year round basis.
 They are located in low to moderate income neighborhoods of the City.
-Beginning in 2013, funds are being reallocated between the three public service projects to provide assistance to the Senior Center where the need is greatest.